AdaCore/spark2014/docs/ug/gnatprove.rst

 |GNATProve|.)
 In particular using the following features of the language
 may yield VCs that should be true, but cannot be discharged:

-* Subtypes of discriminant records
+* Subtypes of discriminated records
 * Floating point arithmetic
 * Bitwise operations for modular types
 * The content of string literals